 - warmed marinara sauce, for dipping

-- crushed red pepper flakes, for sauce
+- crushed red pepper flakes, for the sauce

 - In a small bowl, combine bread crumbs with pecorino cheese and dried parsley, and set aside.

-- In a second bowl, combine beaten eggs with a pinch of salt and pepper and half and half.
+- In a second bowl, combine beaten eggs with a pinch of salt and pepper and a half and half.